THE NEW COVENANT BELIEVERS (Part 1)

 The Mosaic Law is not made for the New Testament saints.
 Sadly, many New Testament believers today are still striving to live by the Law.
 What a sheer ignorance and foolishness!

-Apostle Paul clearly presents this truth in 1 Timothy 1:
+Apostle Paul clearly presents this truth in his letter to Timothy.

 9 Knowing this: that the law is not made for a righteous person, but for the lawless and insubordinate, for the ungodly and for sinners, for the unholy and profane, for murderers of fathers and murderers of mothers, for manslayers,